Center for Language Studies

 Intercultural Competence defines the ability to apply the knowledge, skills and attitudes acquired through the study of languages and cultures in order to challenge prejudices, build alliances and create a just and peaceful world.

 Although students often learn more than one language, students must choose one language of focus for the certificate.
-Currently the certificate is available for these languages: Arabic, American Sign Language, Czech, German, Hindi, Nahuatl, Persian, Polish, Portuguese, Russian, Spanish, Swahili, Turkish, Urdu, Vietnamese, Yoruba and languages learned through independent study.
+Currently the certificate is available for these languages: Arabic, American Sign Language, Czech, German, Hindi, Persian, Polish, Portuguese, Russian, Spanish, Swahili, Turkish, Urdu, Vietnamese, Yoruba and languages learned through independent study.
 Students may not pursue this certificate in the same language as their concentration.

 Don’t see your language on this list?
 Please contact that language department and ask permission to have two courses in that language count towards the language study electives.